rstudio/shinyloadtest/README.md

 The process for load testing a Shiny application consists of three steps:

-1. Record a typical user session for the app
+1. **Record** a typical user session for the app

-2. Replay the session in parallel, simulating many simultaneous users accessing the app
+1. **Replay** the session in parallel, simulating many simultaneous users accessing the app

-3. Analyze the results of the load test
+1. **Analyze** the results of the load test and determine if the app performed well enough

 Rinse and repeat as necessary.
 Each step is described below.